 You can order one or install one for yourself.
-The benefit of a bicycle generator is not only does it provide power; it is also a great way to exercise.
-Another example would be to use alternative fuel such as biodiesel, biomass, and ethanol.
+The benefit of a bicycle generator is not only providing power; it is also a great way to exercise.
+Another example would be to use alternative fuels such as propane, biodiesel, biomass, and ethanol.

 After reading all these, life without electricity may not seem so daunting anymore.
 In fact, the idea of living without electricity may now even be appealing.